wradlib/wradlib-docs/source/installation.rst

 We strongly recommend using the Anaconda conda package and environment manager (see `Installation`_).
 Using `conda-forge <https://conda-forge.org/>`_ we will maintain the `wradlib-feedstock <https://github.com/conda-forge/wradlib-feedstock/>`_ for constant availability of recent :math:`\omega radlib` versions.

-If you can't use Anaconda/Miniconda, it is generally a good idea to use your systems package manager to install dependencies.
+If you can't use Anaconda/Miniconda/Mambforge, it is generally a good idea to use your systems package manager to install dependencies.
 This will also take account for other needed bindings, libs etc.

-If you encounter problems installing :math:`\omega radlib`, check on your favorite search engine or create an issue `here <https://github.com/wradlib/wradlib/issues>`_ with details on the problem or send an email on the `wradlib-users <https://groups.google.com/forum/?fromgroups=#!forum/wradlib-users>`_ mailing list.
+If you encounter problems installing :math:`\omega radlib`, check on your favorite search engine or create an issue `at the wradlib issue tracker <https://github.com/wradlib/wradlib/issues>`_ with details on the problem or check with the `openradar-discourse <https://openradar.discourse.group/>`_.